-The SP-IV approach has several other advantages over the conventional 2SLS approach with DL instruments.
-First, like Barnichon and Mesters (2020), it can leverage existing shock measures, but with suitable controls it requires only the weaker assumptions of contemporaneous and lead exogeneity, compared to contemporaneous, lead, and lag exogeneity for 2SLS.
-Second, the use of forecast errors instead of raw variables can improve efficiency in estimating β .
-Third, similar efficiency gains in the first stage increase effective instrument strength and mitigate weak instrument problems.
+SP-IV also has several other practical advantages relative to 2SLS with DL instruments.
+First, it can leverage existing external shock measures just like 2SLS, but with adequate controls, it requires only the weaker assumptions of contemporaneous and lead exogeneity, compared to contemporaneous, lead, and lag exogeneity for 2SLS.
+Second, depending on the DGP, the use of forecast errors instead of raw variables can improve efficiency in estimating β .
+Third, similar efficiency gains in the first stage can increase effective instrument strength, and thereby mitigate weak instrument problems.

-We develop inference methods for SP-IV that enable the formal testing of hypotheses about structural relationships across IRFs in macroeconomic applications.
 We describe inference under strong identification and develop a first-stage test for instrument strength by extending the popular bias-based test in Stock and Yogo (2005) to the SP-IV setting.
-As instrumental variables are often weak in practice, we describe weak instrument robust inference procedures based on the Anderson and Rubin (1949) statistic and Kleibergen's (2005) KLM statistic.
+As instrumental variables are often weak in practice, we describe weak instrument robust inference procedures based on the Anderson and Rubin (1949) AR statistic and Kleibergen's (2005) KLM statistic.
+These inference methods for SP-IV also enable the formal testing of hypotheses about structural relationships across IRFs in macroeconomic applications.

-We demonstrate the better performance of SP-IV in simulations estimating the Phillips curve parameters with weak instruments using data generated from the Smets and Wouters (2007) model.
-When the instrument is lag endogenous, 2SLS is prohibitively biased, but SP-IV with suitable controls is not.
-When the instruments are valid for both estimators, SP-IV with controls still exhibits considerably smaller bias than 2SLS.
+We demonstrate the potential performance gains of SP-IV in simulations estimating the Phillips curve parameters using data generated from the Smets and Wouters (2007) model.
+When the instrument is lag endogenous, based on an empirical calibration, 2SLS with DL instruments is prohibitively biased, but SP-IV with suitable controls is not.
+When the instruments are valid for both estimators, SP-IV with controls exhibits considerably smaller bias than 2SLS with DL instruments.
 A VAR implementation of SP-IV has the lowest bias of all estimators we consider, while LP implementations have lower variances.
-The robust inference procedures for SP-IV remain well-sized in realistic sample sizes and exhibit smaller size distortions when HN_z is large than traditional 2SLS with DL instruments.
+The robust inference procedures for SP-IV remain well-sized in realistic sample sizes and exhibit smaller size distortions when HN_z is large than single-equation specifications with DL instruments.

 As an empirical application, we estimate the Phillips curve in US data using the Main Business Cycle (MBC) shock of Angeletos et al. (2020) as an instrument.
 Identified as the shock that maximally explains the cyclical variation in unemployment, Angeletos et al. (2020) conclude from its muted impact on inflation that the Phillips curve must be very flat.
-SP-IV enables a formal econometric assessment of claims about structural relationships between IRFs that accounts for the sampling error in the IRF estimates.
-We find that robust confidence sets for the slope of the Phillips curve are consistent with weak but also fairly strong cyclical connections between inflation and economic activity.
-After properly accounting for estimation uncertainty, the evidence from IRFs to an MBC shock does not necessarily provide strong support for inflation dynamics that are disconnected from the business cycle.
+However, we find that robust confidence sets for the slope of the Phillips curve are consistent with weak but also fairly strong cyclical connections between inflation and economic activity.
+This application illustrates how SP-IV enables formal assessments of structural relationships between IRFs over multiple horizons, while accounting for the sampling error in the IRF estimates.
+After properly accounting for estimation uncertainty, the evidence from IRFs to an MBC shock does not provide strong support for inflation dynamics that are disconnected from the business cycle.